-- The atmospheric perspective is perfect for adding atmospheric effects to watercolor paintings, illustrations, and even portraits!
+- The atmospheric perspective is perfect for adding atmospheric effects to watercolor paintings, illustrations, and portraits!

 - You can create an atmospheric perspective for blue skies in the distance and warmer atmospheric colors closer to you.

 - The atmospheric perspective is not only based on how far away an object is but also on its size.
-The larger the object is, the more noticeable the atmospheric perspective will be.
+The larger the object, the more noticeable the atmospheric perspective.